Gothic architecture: University Gothic

 The Gothic style was adopted in the late 13th to 15th centuries in early English university buildings, with inspiration coming from monasteries and manor houses.
 The oldest existing example in England is probably the Mob Quad of Merton College at Oxford University, constructed between 1288 and 1378.

 The style was further refined by William of Wykeham, Chancellor of England and founder of New College, Oxford, in 1379.
 His architect, William Wynford, designed the New College quadrangle in the 1380s, which combined a hall, chapel, library, and residences for Fellows and undergraduates.
 A similar kind of academic cloister was created at Queen's College, Oxford, in the 1140s, likely designed by Reginald Ely.

 The design of the colleges was influenced not only by abbeys, but also the design of English manor houses of the 14th and 15th century, such as Haddon Hall in Derbyshire.
-They were was composed of rectangular courtyards with covered walkways which separated the wings.
-Some colleges, like Balliol College, Oxford, borrowed a military style from Gothic castles, with battlements and crenolated walls.
+They were composed of rectangular courtyards with covered walkways which separated the wings.
+Some colleges, like Balliol College, Oxford, borrowed a military style from Gothic castles, with battlements and crenelated walls.

 King's College Chapel, Cambridge is one of the finest examples of the late Gothic style.
 It was built by King Henry VI, who was displeased by the excessive decoration of earlier styles.
 He wrote in 1447 that he wanted his chapel "to proceed in large form, clean and substantial, setting apart superfluity of too great curious works of entail and busy moulding."
 The chapel, built between 1508 and 1515, has glass walls from floor to ceiling, rising to spreading fan vaults designed by John Wastell.
 The glass walls are supported by large external buttresses concealed at the base by side chapels.